On This Day February 26

 Own a Piece of This Day

-Starring Paul Newman, Paul Newman and Jackie Gleason, and directed by Blue Washington and Robert Rossen
+Starring Paul Newman, Jackie Gleason, Piper Laurie and George C. Scott, and directed by Robert Rossen